samhi113/curlingSite/README.md

 1. **Home Page**

    - Description: The main landing page of the application.
-   - Responsible: {Team Member Name}
+   - Responsible: Sam (Nav), Salmane, Ari

-2. **User Profile Page**

-   - Description: Where users can view and edit their profile information.
+2. **Olympic Team**

+   - Description: All about the United States’ women’s and men’s Olympic Teams, who were the 2024 players, how many they have, and more!
-   - Responsible: {Team Member Name}
+   - Responsible: Ari

-3. **Contact Page**
+3. **Iconic Players**

-   - Description: Where users can send contact messages to the site admins.
+   - Description: Who are some celebrities that play curling you might know of?
+   - Responsible: Ari

+4. **The Science Behind Curling**
+   - Description: The physics of curling.
+How does curling on ice work?
+Do the brushes help?
-   - Responsible: {Team Member Name}
+   - Responsible: Ari

-4. **{Additional Pages}**
-   - {Repeat this pattern for other pages of the app}

 ### Sources Cited

-This section will list any places where you pulled information from to generate content for your site.
-If an LMS was used then put you prompt below the link.
+To be added later!